nancynaluz/women-tech-makers-diversity-talk/women-tech-makers.md

 ##[fit] Education & accessibility
 #[fit]Introducing technology at an earlier age prior to enforcing gender stereotypes of the industry

+^ Sometimes I wonder if I was given a chance to learn about technology at a younger age, perhaps I wouldn't have had this stereotype in my head and I would've entered earlier.

 ---

 ![](http://ladieslearningcode.com/wp-content/uploads/2015/02/LadieLeaningCodeMTLWP_20140614_49_zmimi_HR-e1424038656152.jpg)
 ##[fit] Learning environment

+^ Promoting an inclusive environment with mentors that is social and collaborative.

 ---